-Figure 5-4 shows the fields and pull-down menus that appear when "Autodetect" is selected from the "Modem Access" pull-down menu.
+If "Autodetect" is selected from the "Modem Access" pull-down menu, the fields, menus, and checkbox shown in Figure 6-4 appear.
 Because autodetection can detect either a PPP or Login access attempt, the screen has fields and pull-down menus for configuring all the parameters that apply to both options.